mdlacasse/ARP-Lab/README.md

 # ARP Lab
 ## A retirement planning laboratory

 This package is a retirement modeling framework for exploring the sensitivity of retirement financial decisions.
 Strictly speaking, it is not a planning tool, but more an environment for exploring *what if* scenarios.
 It provides different realizations of a financial strategy.
 One can certainly have a savings plan, but due to the volatility of financial investments, it is impossible to have an exact and certain asset earnings plan.
 Moreover, it is very likely that tax laws will change in the future.
 That does not mean that one cannot make decisions.
 This is where this tool fits it.
-Given your savings and spending desires, it can generate different future realizations of a given strategy under different market assumptions, helping to better understand one's financial situation.
+Given your savings and spending desires, it can generate different future realizations of a given strategy under different market assumptions, helping to better understand one's financial situation, and the impact of near-term and future decisions.

-Many use Excel to build their own plans using different worksheets.
+Many individuals contemplating retirement use Excel to build their own plans, often involving different worksheets.
 But there is only so much that one can do in Excel.
-This tool brings more capabilities, allowing for better planning by generating future scenarios under different market assumptions and graphing capabilities for comparing the different outcomes.
+ARP Lab brings more capabilities, allowing for better planning by generating future scenarios under different market assumptions and providing easy graphing capabilities for comparing the different outcomes.
 Using this platform, one can test the robustness of a retirement plan under historical or statistical rates of return and inflation.
-It can also be used to reproduce the historical success of a 4% withdrawal rate, the effect of a part-time income at retirement, the possibility of purchasing a second house in your 60's, and so on.
-ARP Lab is currently appropriate for U.S. individuals as federal income tax calculations are automatically performed, but no state income tax are included as of now.
+It can also be used to reproduce the historical success of a 4% withdrawal rate, measure the effect of a part-time income at retirement, compare different strategies for Roth conversions, evaluate the possibility of purchasing a second house in your 60's, and so on.
+ARP Lab is currently appropriate for U.S. individuals as federal income tax calculations are automatically performed.
+However, no state income tax are currenty included, but they can easily be.
 If you're in Texas or Washington State, you're all set!

-ARP Lab requires some basic programming skills.
+ARP Lab requires some rudimentary programming skills.
 It is written in Python and designed so that user-friendly functions can be called through an interactive jupyter notebook interface.
 Therefore, target users need to be young enough to have some basic Python skills (or at least have enough intellectual plasticity left to acquire those skills ;-), while being old enough to contemplate retirement.

 Copyright Martin-D. Lacasse (2023)